usehenri/henri/packages/henri/README.md

 ### Disk

-The disk adapter is using waterline (and NeDB) to provide disk-based storage.
+The disk adapter is using a promisified NeDB to provide disk-based storage.

-This is not for production and you can easily port your models to other waterline-connected adapters.
+This is not for production and you can easily port your models to other adapters.

 ```bash
   yarn add henri @usehenri/disk